 I’ve also seen this phenomenon at conventions.
 The natural inclination to be accepted is to say how stuff sucks – even among friends.

-I was amazed when a friend returned from a three week European vacation to some of the most interesting places in the world: Dubai, Italy and France.
+I was amazed when a friend returned from a three-week European vacation to some of the most interesting places in the world: Dubai, Italy, and France.

-When I asked how the vacation was she said, “It was awful..”
-The corners of her mouth turned down, her eyebrows grew together, her voice became shrill as she belched how the baggage was lost, the WAITING, the [fill in vomit-induced speech].
+When I asked how the vacation was she said, "It was awful.."
+The corners of her mouth turned down, her eyebrows drew together, her voice became shrill as she belched how the baggage was lost, the WAITING, the [fill in vomit-induced speech].

 I found myself looking for the door and I asked, “Did anything go right?”
 She looked like I slapped her and then responded that, yes, there were several lovely areas and as she told me, she smiled.